• Skip to content

 Understanding Metabolic Rate and Its Components

-Metabolic rate refers to the rate at which the body expends energy to sustain essential functions, including breathing, digestion, and physical activity.
+Metabolic rate refers to the rate at which the body expends energy to sustain essential functions such as breathing, digestion, and physical activity.

-- Basal Metabolic Rate (BMR): The energy required to maintain vital bodily functions at rest, such as heart rate, brain function, and cellular repair.
+• Basal Metabolic Rate (BMR): This accounts for about 60-70% of total energy expenditure and refers to the energy required to maintain vital bodily functions at rest, including heart rate, brain activity, and cellular repair.

-- Activity Energy Expenditure (AEE): The energy used during physical activities, including both structured exercise and daily movements.
+• Activity Energy Expenditure (AEE): This includes energy used during physical activities, such as structured exercise and non-exercise movements like walking or cleaning.

 The Immediate Impact of Binge Eating on Metabolism